taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 ### Digital PDF

-Please [use this link](https://www.paypal.com/paypalme/DanbeeKim) to "pay what you want" for a digital pdf of *The First VIRS*!
-Suggested donation is $2, and please write "Digital copy of The First VIRS for [your email here]" in the "Add a note" section.
+If you are a school teacher, librarian, community educator, education researcher, or science-curious, comic-loving human interested in a free digital copy of *The First VIRS*, please send an email to TheFirstVIRS[at]danbeekim[dot]org, with subject "Request for digital pdf of The First VIRS".

 ### Printed book